-Also known as: speech audiogram.
+Also known as: speech audiogram

 Speech audiometry will look at how well the patient listens to and repeats words.
-What happens during the procedure?

 The patient wears headphones and listens to a series of common words played at different volumes and repeats the words back to the audiologist.
 The first part of the test is to determine the patient’s speech reception threshold (SRT) or the lowest volume at which he or she can hear and recognize speech.
 The second part of the test plays words at the same volume and the patient is also asked to repeat them back.
 This part of the test determines patient’s ability to understand words at a comfortable listening level.